perforate-org/hexaurl/design/src/design.typ

     day: 9,
   ),
   abstract: [
     "HexaURL is a fixed-length, compressed, case-insensitive, URL-safe text format.
-It is designed to serve as a unique identifier for various applications, including short URLs, database record IDs, and file hash values, all while enabling rapid searches.", ],
+It is designed to serve as a human-readable identifier for various applications, including short URLs and database record IDs, all while enabling rapid searches.", ],
 )